VACUMM/sonat/doc/source/ui.config.howto.rst

 and the enrichment factor with :confopt:`[ens][gen]enrich`.
-The list of variable is set by the :confopt:`[ens]varnames` option, and the output ensemble file is set by :confopt:`[ens]ncensfile` Variable are interpolated to fixes depths that are set by option :confopt:`[ens][gen]depths`.
+The list of variable is set by the :confopt:`[ens]varnames` option, and the output ensemble file is set by :confopt:`[ens]ncensfile` Variables are interpolated to fixed depths that are set by option :confopt:`[ens][gen]depths`.
 You can force the extraction of some variable at special levels by setting options in :confopt:`[ens][gen]levels`,